 Head over to a website such as http://iphonefaketext.com/ and create your own fake text message conversation.
 The possibilities here are endless!
 You can pretend to have seen a conversation between two students or between teacher and student (see pictured).
 Kids are addicted to their phones, so might as well stoop to their level!

-I hope you have a fun day fooling your students!
-Enjoy!
+I hope you have a great day fooling your students!